-Living on the Eastside of Atlanta: A Guide for Newcomers
+Living on the Eastside of Atlanta: A Guide for Newcomers (2025)

-What are the Basics of the Eastside?
+What's it Like to Live on Atlanta's Eastside?
 (Decatur, Kirkwood, East Atlanta Village, Avondale Estates)

-Atlanta’s Eastside is creative, community-focused, historic, and fast-rising.
+Atlanta’s Eastside is creative, community-focused, historic, and rising very fast.
 It’s one of the most walkable areas outside Midtown, with great food, quirky coffee shops, and events every weekend.
 Decatur feels like a “small town in the city”, with a school system that rivals private options.
 EAV and Kirkwood offer more edge and energy, while Avondale brings the quiet.
 This area is popular with families, progressives, artists, and buyers seeking charm and walkability.

 - City of Decatur – A liberal, walkable small city within the metro, with top schools, boutiques, and tons of community pride.